michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

   - VA: owed and paid $500
   - DC: refund of $300

-  The information is in your last year's return, the 1099-G the state sent out, or your bank record).
+  The information is in your last year's return, the 1099-G the state sent out, or your bank record.

 ### Location Info.